NYPL/LocationsService/README.md

 - LOG_LEVEL: e.g. 'info' or 'debug', sets the verbosity of the logs

-- AWS_REGION: usually 'us-east-1', the region in which to find the locations s3
+- S3_AWS_REGION: usually 'us-east-1', the region in which to find the locations s3

 - BUCKET: the name of the locations s3